kua23/picoCTF/README.md

 `picoCTF{h1dd3n_1n_pLa1n_51GHT_18375919}`

 ## 3. MacroHard WeakEdge
 This picoCTF is based on binwalk.
 Upon downloading the file _'Forensics is fun'_ , we can use binwalk on that file.
-This command is used for identifying and extracting embeddded files and code that is executable.
+This command is used for identifying and extracting embedded files and code that is executable.
 In simpler words, it is used to extract the content of binary files.

-`binwalk 'Forensics is fun.pptm'`
-Upon using this, we get a list of unzipped files `binwalk -e ‘Forensics is fun.pptm’`
+Upon using `binwalk 'Forensics is fun.pptm'`, we get a list of unzipped files

-Doing this, we can use it to extract the unzipped files in the .pptm.
+Running `binwalk -e ‘Forensics is fun.pptm’`, we can use it to extract the unzipped files in the .pptm.
 We get a new file called 'Forensics is fun.pptm.extracted' in our directory and upon navigating to it using ``cd '_Forensics is fun.pptm.extracted'`` and using
-``ls -la *``
+``ls -la ``
-where * stands for all files and directories, we get a list of files.
+we get a list of files in the directory.
 ```
+total 136
+drwxr-xr-x  6 kali kali   4096 Nov  9 17:52  .
+drwxr-xr-x 11 kali kali   4096 Nov 20 22:24  ..
-rw-r--r-- 1 kali kali 100093 Nov 13 10:20  0.zip
+-rw-r--r--  1 kali kali 100093 Nov  9 17:48  0.zip
+drwxr-xr-x  5 kali kali   4096 Nov  9 17:52  _0.zip.extracted
 -rw-r--r--  1 kali kali  10660 Jan  1  1980 '[Content_Types].xml'

-docProps:
-total 20
-drwxr-xr-x 2 kali kali 4096 Nov 13 10:20 .
+drwxr-xr-x  2 kali kali   4096 Nov  9 17:48  docProps
-drwxr-xr-x 5 kali kali 4096 Nov 13 10:20 ..
--rw-r--r-- 1 kali kali 3784 Jan  1  1980 app.xml
--rw-r--r-- 1 kali kali  666 Jan  1  1980 core.xml
--rw-r--r-- 1 kali kali 2278 Jan  1  1980 thumbnail.jpeg

-ppt:
-total 56
-drwxr-xr-x 7 kali kali 4096 Nov 13 10:20 .
+drwxr-xr-x  7 kali kali   4096 Nov  9 17:48  ppt
-drwxr-xr-x 5 kali kali 4096 Nov 13 10:20 ..
--rw-r--r-- 1 kali kali 5197 Jan  1  1980 presentation.xml
--rw-r--r-- 1 kali kali  818 Jan  1  1980 presProps.xml
-drwxr-xr-x 2 kali kali 4096 Nov 13 10:20 _rels
+drwxr-xr-x  2 kali kali   4096 Nov  9 17:48  _rels
-drwxr-xr-x 3 kali kali 4096 Nov 13 10:20 slideLayouts
-drwxr-xr-x 3 kali kali 4096 Nov 13 10:20 slideMasters
-drwxr-xr-x 3 kali kali 4096 Nov 13 10:20 slides
--rw-r--r-- 1 kali kali  182 Jan  1  1980 tableStyles.xml
-drwxr-xr-x 2 kali kali 4096 Nov 13 10:20 theme
--rw-r--r-- 1 kali kali 7168 Jan  1  1980 vbaProject.bin
--rw-r--r-- 1 kali kali  811 Jan  1  1980 viewProps.xml

-_rels:
-total 12
-drwxr-xr-x 2 kali kali 4096 Nov 13 10:20 .
-drwxr-xr-x 5 kali kali 4096 Nov 13 10:20 ..
--rw-r--r-- 1 kali kali  738 Jan  1  1980 .rels
 ```
 Then using,
 ``strings ppt/vbaProject.bin``